Last updated on 04 June 2021 by Reza

 Are the loans on PeerBerry protected by deposit insurance?

-No, the loans on PeerBerry are not protected by the deposit insurance.
+No, the loans on PeerBerry are not protected by the deposit insurance such as the FDIC insurance.

 The P2P platform helps investors with the taxation of their income.